WA Collaborative

 • The Australian Government Department of Health, Disability and Ageing

-• The WA Department of Health
+• Department of Health WA

 • The Aboriginal Health Council of WA

-• WA Primary Health Alliance.
+• WA Primary Health Alliance

 Together, the Partners have developed the WA Joint Statement, outlining their shared commitment to a unified, whole of system approach to improve health outcomes for all Western Australians, particularly those experiencing greater barriers to care.